Dimtemp/AzureDataFactory/lab-45-key-vault.md

 1. Click the **Test connection** button in the lower right corner of the screen.
 If the test is successful, click on **Create**.

-1.
+1. Specify the key we just created in the key vault.

-, to specify the key we just created in the key vault.
+1. Click close, and start a debug run to verify that the function can be called using the key from the key vault.

 Congratulations!
 You have created an Azure Key vault and then created a password secret in that key vault, providing a securely stored, centrally managed password for use with applications.